 ● Assuring the consistent application of defined processes

-● Organizational resistance to change
+● Organisational resistance to change

 ● PMO processes seen as overhead